i4mi/fhir-questionnaire/README.md

 ## Interfaces
 ### IQuestion
 Every Questionnaire item is converted to a IQuestion, which makes handling it easier.
 It has the following properties.
-//TODO: differ which elements are useful for rendering, and which are only internal
-- **id** (string): Corresponds to the linkId of the Questionnaire item
+Properties are marked as followed:
+🎨 = important for rendering
+⚙️ = mostly for internal use in QuestionnareData

-- **type** (QuestionnaireItemType from @i4mi/fhir_r4): The type of the question
+- 🎨 **type** (QuestionnaireItemType from @i4mi/fhir_r4): The type of the question.
+Important for rendering.
-- **label** ({[language: string]: string): The label / question of the string, with strings in every available language (with fallback strings if the Questionnaire does not have the language available)
+- 🎨 **label** ({[language: string]: string): The label / question of the string, with strings in every available language (with fallback strings if the Questionnaire does not have the language available)
-- **prefix** (string): The prefix of the question, often the number of the question in the questionnaire
+- 🎨 **prefix** (string): The prefix of the question, often the number of the question in the questionnaire
-- **answerOptions** (IAnswerOption[], see below): The answer options, for example for choice questions.
+- 🎨 **answerOptions** (IAnswerOption[], see below): The answer options, for example for choice questions.
-- **required** (boolean): Describes if the question needs to be answered.
-- **allowsMultipleAnswers** (boolean): Describes if multiple answers are allowed (not applicable for every type of question)
+- 🎨 **allowsMultipleAnswers** (boolean): Describes if multiple answers are allowed (not applicable for every type of question)
-- **isEnabled** (boolean): Describes if a question is enabled and should be displayed to the user.
+- 🎨 **isEnabled** (boolean): Describes if a question is enabled and should be displayed to the user.
 This is for example used for questions that are depending on other questions and are only enabled when the other question is answered in a certain way.
-- **readOnly**: (boolean): Describes if a question is read only and should not be changed by the user.
+- 🎨 **readOnly**: (boolean): Describes if a question is read only and should not be changed by the user.
 You should take this into account when rendering your questions.
-- **selectedAnswers** (QuestionnaireResponseItemAnswer[], see below): Array of none to multiple answers the user has selected / given to the question.
-- **subItems**?
+- 🎨 **subItems**?
 (IQuestion[]): A question of type GROUP, but also other question, can have nested subquestions (which again, can have subquestions).
-- **isInvalid** (boolean): Indicates if the answer(s) to a question are invalid.
+- 🎨 **isInvalid** (boolean): Indicates if the answer(s) to a question are invalid.
 This is not updated in real time, but on `getQuestionaireResponse()`
+- 🎨/⚙️ **options** (IQuestionOptions, see below): Options for this item.
+- ⚙️ **selectedAnswers** (QuestionnaireResponseItemAnswer[], see below): Array of none to multiple answers the user has selected / given to the question.
+- ⚙️ **required** (boolean): Describes if the question needs to be answered.
-- **initial** (QuestionnaireItemInitial[] from @i4mi/fhir_r4): Initial value of the item.
+- ⚙️ **initial** (QuestionnaireItemInitial[] from @i4mi/fhir_r4): Initial value of the item.
-- **options** (IQuestionOptions, see below): Options for this item.
+- ⚙️ **id** (string): Corresponds to the linkId of the Questionnaire item.
-- **dependingQuestionsEnableBehaviour** ('ALL' or 'ANY'): Describes if all of the criteria below must be fulfilled to enable a depending question, or if one criteria is enough.
+- ⚙️ **dependingQuestionsEnableBehaviour** ('ALL' or 'ANY'): Describes if all of the criteria below must be fulfilled to enable a depending question, or if one criteria is enough.
-- **dependingQuestions**: Links depending questions to this question.
+- ⚙️ **dependingQuestions**: Links depending questions to this question.
 Depending questions are activated if the criteria are matched.

 ### IAnswerOption
 Answer options conform to this interface: